 Psychological analysis can lead to a drastically different conclusion of a legal case.
 For a person to be convicted of a crime, they must be found guilty not only of the crime but of mens rea—a guilty mind.
 If a person claims insanity, and if a forensic psychologist diagnoses the suspect with insanity at the time of the crime or in general, the suspect may be found not guilty or have their charges heavily reduced.

-Bachelor’s degrees in forensic psychology are the first step toward becoming a forensic psychologist.
+A forensic psychology bachelor’s degree is the first step toward becoming a forensic psychologist.
 To be sure, there are quite a few steps after a bachelor’s degree.
-To practice forensic psychology, one must obtain a Ph.D. or Psy.D. degree from an APA-approved doctoral program.
-Additionally, they must hold an internship and other experience for around two years to gain licensure.
+You will need to complete a master’s degree in forensic psychology.
+Graduate forensic psychology programs give students in-depth knowledge and insight to the field.
+To become a forensic psychologist, you must obtain a Ph.D. or Psy.D. degree from an APA-approved program.
+Additionally, they must hold an internship and other experience for around two years to become a licensed forensic psychologist.

 Careers for Forensic Psychology Majors

-Forensic psychology degrees at a bachelor’s level can lead to many possible careers.
+Earning a bachelor’s degree from one of the best colleges for forensic psychology can lead to many possible careers.
 If you want to go forward with your major, though, you’re limited to the forensic psychology profession.
 But don’t consider that to be too much of a limitation.
-There are plenty of available jobs in the forensic psychology profession.
+There are plenty of jobs available to professionals with a degree in forensic psychology.
 And as long as the legal system is intact, the profession will be, too.